Lil'Jordan Humphrey

 Lil'Jordan Humphrey (born April 19, 1998) is an American professional football wide receiver for the Denver Broncos of the National Football League (NFL).
-He played college football for the Texas Longhorns.
-He has previously played in the NFL for the New Orleans Saints, New England Patriots, and New York Giants.
+He played college football for the Texas Longhorns and was signed by the New Orleans Saints as an undrafted free agent in 2019.
+He has also previously played in the NFL for the New England Patriots and New York Giants.

 Early life

-Humphrey attended Carroll Senior High School in Southlake, Texas.
+Humphrey attended Texas high school football powerhouse, Carroll Senior High School, in Southlake, Texas.
 He played running back and wide receiver for the Dragons high school football team.
 He received numerous offers, including from Texas, Wisconsin, California, Iowa, Ole Miss, Oregon State, Texas Tech, UCF, and Washington.
 He committed to the University of Texas to play college football.

 College career

 Humphrey played in 10 games as a true freshman at Texas in 2016, recording two receptions for 15 yards.
 As a sophomore in 2017, he played in 12 games with six starts and had 37 receptions for 431 yards and one touchdown.
 As a junior, Humphrey had 86 receptions for 1,176 yards and nine touchdowns.
 After the season, he entered the 2019 NFL draft.